MA Tétouan: After independence (Since 1956)

-After the Independence of Morocco, the club have a new committee and find themselves in the northern group to play the play-offs to join the elite of the Moroccan league.
-And since then, the club have played 14 top-flight seasons and 34 in the 2nd division.
-The Moghreb Athletic of Tetouan wins for the first time in its history the Moroccan championship, (which is for the first time a professional championship).
+After the Independence of Morocco, the club had a new committee and found themselves in the northern group in the play-offs to join the elite of the Moroccan league.
+Since then, the club has played 14 top-flight seasons and 34 in the 2nd division.
+The Moghreb Athletic of Tetouan won the Moroccan championship for the first time in its history, (which is for the first time a professional championship).
 This title was won at the end of the last day on the ground of his runner-up on FUS Rabat (Fath), on 28 May 2012.
 It was a historic moment for the club which not only won the title but also experienced the largest displacement of supporters (over 45,000 people) in the history of Moroccan football.

 Sunday May 25, 2014 will go down in history.
 The club won its second championship against Raja de Casablanca.
 During the 29th matchday, the two teams were tied (55 points) except that Raja, were leader of the standings.
 Raja was beaten by the OCS (Olympique de Safi) in Safi by 1 goal to zero while Moghreb from Tetouan, beat the rebirth of Berkane in Tetouan by 2 goals to 1.
 This consecration allows him to participate for the first time in its history at the world club championship which was organized in Morocco in December 2014.

 In 2nd division, the club won the championship 5 times from 1965 to 2005.
-He was also semi-finalist of the Cup of Morocco in 2008 against MAS de Fès and quarter-finalist twice in 1965 against the Moroccan stadium and in 1981 against the future finalist the CODM de Meknes.
+They were the runner up for the throne cup in 2020 against AS FAR while also reaching the semi-final twice in 2008 against MAS de Fès and against berkane in 2025 and quarter-finalist twice in 1965 against the Moroccan stadium and in 1981 against the future finalist the CODM de Meknes.